 The high calcium content of alfalfa can also interfere with phosphorus absorption and make it difficult to maintain proper mineral balance.
 It is important to maintain and appropriate ratio of calcium to phosphorus.
 For mature horses, this ratio should be between 1.2:1 and 4:1 in the total diet.

 Horses that are overweight, prone to laminitis or that have metabolic dysfunction should avoid energy-dense alfalfa hay.
-These horses do best with low-quality grass hay, which is typically late harvest hay or hay from the previous season.
+These horses do best with low-quality grass hay that is less than 10% hydrolyzable carbohydrates (starch + simple sugars).

-Soaking your horse’s hay can also help to reduce the sugar content and decrease the digestible energy.
-Sugar content also varies depending on the time of day the hay is harvested.
+Soaking your horse’s hay can help to reduce the sugar content and decrease the digestible energy.
+Sugar content also varies depending on the time of day the hay is harvested and weather conditions.

 Pregnant mares should not be given tall Fescue grass hay because it often contains fungal endophytes that can lead to abortion or stillbirth.
 Never feed mouldy hay to any horse as it can contain dangerous mycotoxins that could harm your horse.

-The best way to know what hay to feed your horse is to obtain a hay analysis if possible.
+The best way to know what hay to feed your horse is to obtain a hay analysis.
 If you have a hay analysis report, our equine nutritionists will provide a complimentary review to help you develop a diet plan that meets your horse’s needs.